Updated: Dec 17, 2021

 In the context of Lunar New Year, we see more companies attempting to add their own modern spin to market their products while alluding to conventional cultural beliefs and practices.

 A great example is Nike’s witty yet heartwarming 2020 Lunar New Year advertisement, “The Great Chase”.
 The short story features a relative’s persistent efforts to present her young niece with an annual gift of a red packet which signifies her well-wishes.
 Nike takes this chance to illustrate familiar mannerisms as the younger niece makes valiant attempts to reject her aunt but to no avail.
 Ultimately, the girl resorts to physically running away from her elder, wearing none other than Nike’s own products.
 In just under two minutes, Nike is able to pay respects to the old while integrating the new.
 The story consistently highlighted the Confucian virtue of filial piety that is the very essence of Lunar New Year and well, Nike shoes of course.

-Hence, even though festive marketing was born out of a necessity to fulfil business objectives, it has also inadvertently created a new appeal for old traditions and practices for the consumers of today.
+Hence, even though festive marketing was born out of a necessity to fulfill business objectives, it has also inadvertently created a new appeal for old traditions and practices for the consumers of today.

 And… that’s a wrap!

-With a better understanding of how festive digital marketing works, we as Digital Marketers are able to find innovative ways to market products and services through tapping on the festive and cultural values that we hold true.
-And as consumers, we are able to hold a deeper sense of appreciation for modern ways of honouring our roots!
+With a better understanding of how festive marketing works, we as Digital Marketers are able to find innovative ways to market products and services through tapping on the festive and cultural values that we hold true.
+And as consumers, we're able to hold a deeper sense of appreciation for modern ways of honouring our roots!

 Want to learn more about Digital Marketing?